NickMagidson/NickMagidson/README.md

-## :crescent_moon: Hey there!
-I'm Nick
+## Hey there!
+I'm Nick :crescent_moon:

-I started my coding journey back in August 2020.
-After many projects, bugs, frustrations, and successes, I have acquired a comprehensive understanding of HTML, CSS, JavaScript, and React.
+A Frontend Engineer based out of Philadelphia, PA.
 I'm actively seeking opportunities to join a dynamic team and make meaningful contributions to innovative projects.
+I'm Currently ready to prioritize time and bandwidth for full-time work

 If you're interested in my qualifications and experience, I'd love to chat!